nKlapatch/documentation/configuration/raspi-config.md

 <a name="interfacing-options"></a>
 ### Interfacing Options

-In this submenu there are the following options to enable/disable: Camera, SSH, VNC, SPI, I2C, Serial, 1-wire, and Remote GPIO.
+In this submenu, you can enable/disable the camera, SSH, VNC, SPI, I2C, Serial, 1-wire, and remote GPIO.

 <a name="camera"></a>
 #### Camera